 Writing and Speaking Skills in English and Other Languages

 Write a paper that is filled with original research and that you invest yourself in.
-Work on it for several weeks, polishing, proofing, and asking for suggestions from the Writing Center staff and from your professor.
-Draft a thesis statement that you are proud of and that does not plow old ground with old tools.
-You are going to need some writing samples before you are accepted to some graduate programs.
+Draft and re-draft a thesis statement that you are proud of and that does not plow old ground with old tools.
+Work on the document for several weeks, polishing, proofing, and asking for suggestions from the Writing Center staff and from your professor.
+Writing samples may have to be submitted before you are accepted to some graduate programs.
 This paper could be preparation for that!
+Needing help finding cutting-edge materials?
+Ask a librarian.
+Read a great journal.
+Take pains to do excellent work.

 Scholarship competitions often seek students with 3.7 or higher grade point averages.
-Experienced readers for these competitions-and for admission to Phi Beta Kappa or to graduate programs-acknowledge transcripts that show students have attempted challenging courses.
+Experienced readers for these competitions and for admission to Phi Beta Kappa or to graduate programs acknowledge transcripts that show students have taken challenging courses.
 A student's reluctance to risk a difficult language course, for example, or take a graduate class for fear of dropping the grade point average also is noted.
-Phi Beta Kappa eligibility tends to garner a 3.9 gpa.
+(Phi Beta Kappa eligibility tends to hover around a 3.9 gpa; therefore, make your academic classes a priority every term.

 Submit a thoughtful, well-crafted essay for consideration by The Pulse or Scientia or other publications.
-Making sure you sign up for a writing-intensive course each semester will ensure you are taking the importance of clear writing seriously.
+(See the list of undergraduate journals available through Council for Undergraduate Research.)
+Signing up for a writing-intensive course each semester will ensure that clear writing skills are central to your education.

-Make acquaintance with a professor whose course energized you.
-(Don't stay too long on your initial visit-be sure to go during office hours-but go with a purpose and send a brief thank you note afterward that shows you appreciate his/her time and counsel.)
-This does not mean you automatically adhere to the career choice that your favorite professor made; indeed, teaching may not be the right profession for you (but the role of a scholar-professor is perfect for some-just make sure you understand what a long and challenging road you will follow to achieve that result).
+Make acquaintance with a professor whose course energizes you.
+(Don't stay too long when you go to his/her office; rather, go with a purpose and send a brief thank you note afterward that shows you appreciate the time and counsel.)
+This does not mean you automatically adhere to the career choice that your favorite professor made; indeed, teaching may not be the right profession for you (but the role of a scholar-professor is perfect for some).
+Sometimes a professor is not encouraging when you mention a field.
+Take that seriously, but also get a second opinion from another valued adviser.

 Make friends.
-You may want to have several circles of friends-but certainly you will want one group with whom you have meaningful and honest conversations about school and about life.
+You may want to have several circles of friends--but certainly you will want one group with whom you have meaningful and honest conversations about school and about life.
 "Who are your friends and what do you talk about when you are together?"
-We know you chat with friends about sports and about pop culture icons.
+We know you chat and text with friends about sports, pop culture icons, daily life.
 But if your conversations have not yet delved into questions that matter to building society, making the world a saner place, or finding your distinct calling, you have not yet experienced the rich pleasure of meaningful conversation among close friends.
 You have much to look forward to when those kinds of conversations become part of your world for they will offer you insights and gifts that will keep on giving for years to come.

-Go to lectures that might link to your interests.
-Be sensitive to the surroundings, but if it is appropriate, approach the speaker after the talk to ask a follow-up question-or offer to drive the person to/from his hotel or the airport!
+Go to lectures that might link to your interests on campus and in Waco.
+Be sensitive to the surroundings, but if it is appropriate, approach the speaker after the talk to ask a follow-up question.

 Experiential Learning: Linking Theories to Practice, Interests to Service

-Read articles in the field that interests you.
+Read articles in a field that interests you.
 The Wall Street Journal, the New York Times, and other publications are available on campus and on-line.
 Make it a habit to follow developments in some aspect of the world that interests you.
-Read The Economist magazine so you can also understand how the United States is viewed on various issues from the perspective of the United Kingdom and/or other international entities.
+Read The Economist magazine so you can also understand how the United States is viewed on various issues from the perspective of the UK and/or other international entities.
+Have some fun searching Google Scholar for current, relevant work in fields that are captivating to you.
+While there, look up the scholarly profile of a writer whose work you admire.
+Peel back that scholar's story to see how he or she began their academic journey.
+Where did he go to school?
+Where does she do research now?
+What conferences does he attend?
+The Internet and Google Scholar can provide you endless tips on how some of the men and women you admire made their way from college to next things to next things and voila! to the extraordinary NOW!

 Extracurricular Organizations and Leadership